 When Inspector Vitale Lafaele was appointed to the role of area commander Counties Manukau South he was the first Samoan to gain the command of an area in New Zealand and the first Polynesian to reach the top level in any of Auckland’s three metropolitan police districts.

 Vitale is also the only Polynesian to command the Armed Offenders Squad, Special Tactics Group Anti-Terrorist Squad and Dignitary VIP Protection Squad in the NZ Police.

-Vitale was born in Apia Samoa and his family moved to Auckland when he was 2 and settled in Grey Lynn.
+Vitale was born in Apia Samoa.
+His family moved to Auckland when he was 2.

 Vitale has a fascinating story to tell from the early days as a pacific youth growing up in Grey Lynn to following his dreams of one day joining the Army and Police.
 Vitale exceeded his own expectations serving in the elite SAS and commanding the NZ Police Armed Offenders Squad and Special Tactics Group.
 A rare insight into his training, decision making and mental toughness when charged with the responsibility of making the right decisions under extreme circumstances to save people’s lives